wanghmin/wanghmin2.github.io/content/publication/wang-2005-/index.md

   exploration in the temporal domain determined by the capture rate.
-In this paper we propose a novel framework, space-time light field rendering, which allows continuous exploration of a dynamic scene in both spatial and temporal domain with unsynchronized input video sequences.In order to synthesize novel views from any viewpoint at any time instant, we develop a two-stage rendering algorithm.
+In this paper we propose a novel framework, space-time light field rendering, which allows continuous exploration of a dynamic scene in both spatial and temporal domain with unsynchronized input video sequences.
+In order to synthesize novel views from any viewpoint at any time instant, we develop a two-stage rendering algorithm.
 We first interpolate in the temporal domain to generate globally synchronized images using a robust spatial-temporal image registration algorithm followed by edge-preserving image morphing.
 We then interpolate those software-synchronized images in the spatial domain to synthesize the final view.
 Our experimental results show that our approach is robust and capable of maintaining photo-realistic results.
-summary: So far extending light field rendering to dynamic scenes has been trivially treated as the rendering of static light fields stacked in time.
-This type of approaches requires input video sequences in strict synchronization and allows only discrete exploration in the temporal domain determined by the capture rate.
-In this paper we propose a novel framework, space-time light field rendering, which allows continuous exploration of a dynamic scene in both spatial and temporal domain with unsynchronized input video sequences.In order to synthesize novel views from any viewpoint at any time instant, we develop a two-stage rendering algorithm.
-We first interpolate in the temporal domain to generate globally synchronized images using a robust spatial-temporal image registration algorithm followed by edge-preserving image morphing.
-We then interpolate those software-synchronized images in the spatial domain to synthesize the final view.
-Our experimental results show that our approach is robust and capable of maintaining photo-realistic results.
+summary: We propose a novel framework, space-time light field rendering, which allows continuous exploration of a dynamic scene in both spatial and temporal domain with unsynchronized input video sequences.
 tags:
 - space-time light field
 - image-based rendering